 Recipe Notes

-Note 1: Candy thermometer: Remove all the guesswork from your Lemon Curd with a candy thermometer!
-Here is the candy thermometer I use and highly recommend adding to your kitchen.
+Note 1: Remove all the guesswork from your Lemon Curd with a candy thermometer!
+Here is the candy thermometer I use and highly recommend.

-Note 2: Room-temperature ingredients: It's really important the butter, lemon juice, and eggs are all at the same room temperature.
-Otherwise, the butter won't properly cream with the sugar.
-And/or the mixture can turn grainy/curdled-looking if cold eggs get added into room temperature butter.
+Note 2: It’s really important the butter, lemon juice, and eggs are all at the same room temperature.
+Otherwise, the butter won’t properly cream with the sugar.
+And the mixture can turn grainy/curdled-looking if cold eggs get added to room temperature butter.

-Note 3: Curd thickness: While it's hot it should be thick enough to coat the back of a spoon.
+Note 3: While the curd is hot, it should be thick enough to coat the back of a spoon.
 (Quick test: Lift the spoon and immediately trace a line across the back of the spoon with your fingertip.
-We're looking for the line to retain a clear track.)
-While it does thicken more as it cools, it should be quite thickened (like a pourable pudding) before removing from the heat.
-When it's chilled it should thicken up to a snack pudding cup consistency.
+We’re looking for the line to retain a clear track.)
+While it does thicken more as it cools, it should be quite thick (like a pourable pudding) before removing from the heat.
+When it’s chilled, it should thicken up to a snack pudding cup consistency.

-Nutrition informationย is for a 2-tablespoon sized serving.ย
+Nutrition Note: Nutrition information is for a 2-tablespoon sized serving.

 Nutrition